 You may want to check out my friend Molly in Maine’s post GO WITH THE FLOW: HOW TO CHOOSE COHESIVE PAINT COLORS.
 Molly is my go-to person when it comes to blue paint colors!

-Next up, I chose Benjamin Moore’s Chantilly Lace, a pure white that pairs well with blue paint colors.
+Next up, I chose Benjamin Moore’s Chantilly Lace, a pure white that is known to pair well with blue paint colors.

-I think my husband likes the Chantilly Lace even more than the Stardew…
+I think my husband likes the Chantilly Lace even more than Sherwin William’s Stardew…

-Our trim before the Chantilly Lace was Alabaster, which definitely was on the creamy and yellow side of white.
+Our trim before Benjamin Moore’s Chantilly Lace was Alabaster, which was on the creamy and yellow side of white.
 You may see more in the post, White Paint Colors for Walls.

-Oh and the trim in Maine is Nantucket Gray in case you were wondering… See more in the Our Family Inherited Coastal Maine Home ~ Before post.
+Oh, and the trim at our home in Maine is Benjamin Moore’s Nantucket Gray in case you were wondering… See more in the Our Family Inherited Coastal Maine Home ~ Before post.

 We prepared our home as best we could by removing everything off the walls and shelving.
 Including two shelves that hung over some windows and doors that I never cared much for.
 And boy did that declutter and open up this kitchen space nicely.

 And we were then able to repurpose the shelving down at The Vintage Soul where my vintage window booth resides.
 You may see more in the post, Vintage Booth Winter Window Display.

 When our painter, a one-man show, first arrived he went to work prepping the home’s entire flooring.